FalkorDB/benchmark/readme.md

 - `cargo run --release --bin benchmark run --vendor falkor --name small -p40 --mps 2500`

+##### run simulation to see that the benchmark itself can sustain spesific mps given a fix latency on that hardware

+For example, simulate 40 clients that send at 5000 messages per seconds with latency of one millisecond per call.

+- `cargo run --release --bin benchmark run --vendor falkor --name small -p40 --mps 5000 --simulate 1'

 ### Data

 The data is based on https://www.kaggle.com/datasets/wolfram77/graphs-snap-soc-pokec